mpetac/AIM/README.md

 * pybind11 2.5 or later (optional, needed for compiling the Python wrapper)
 * doxygen (optional, needed for automatic generation of the documentation)

-## Usage
+## Examples

 The code can be used either from C++ or Python.
 While the Python wrapper provides modern and simple interface, running it from C++ allows for more control (mainly related to the accuracy of various numerical perscriptions).
+Futhermore, the C++ class structure allows for simple extension the code to new DM density profile, halo rotational properties and baryonic gravitational potentials.

 #### C++